Becoming a Makeup Artist in the Movies

 Living in Los Angeles, San Francisco, New York

-Laura was living in Los Angeles and working at a cosmetic counter when she got involved doing makeup for school plays.
+Laura was living in Los Angeles and working at a cosmetic counter when she got involved in doing makeup for school plays.
 While making up the performers she learned the different types of stage makeup, and she learned how to apply the different types of makeup to create believable characters.
 In the process, Laura discovered how much she liked doing makeup, and she was successful.

 Deciding that she wanted to make this her career in films, Laura got in touch with some of the major studios.
 However, they wouldn't hire her because she wasn't a union member, and she needed to have a job to be in the union.
 The standard problem for most novices in film careers is you need the experience to get a job but you can't get experience unless you have a job.